Wasid786/ecommerce-product-page/README.md

 This project simulates an e-commerce product page where users can:
 - View products with details like name, price, and image.
-- Add items to their shopping cart.
+- Add items to thier shopping cart.
 - Update the quantity of items in the cart.

 However, the project contains **intentional bugs** that provide a good learning opportunity for new developers.
-Debugging these will help you improve your problem-solving, DOM manipulation, and responsive design skills.
+Debugging these will hlep you improve your problem-solving, DOM manipulation, and responsive desgn skills.

 ---